 One serious, outspoken proponent of modafinil is Dave Asprey, who has built a small industry around his Bulletproof coffee concept.

-In his book Head Strong, Asprey claims he has spent over $1,000,000 hacking his own brain!
+In his book Head Strong, Asprey claims that he has spent over $1,000,000 hacking his own brain.

 Many fellow biohackers embrace his philosophy with cult-like enthusiasm.

 6. Seniors Use Memory-Enhancing Drugs to Stay Mentally Sharp

 And lastly, many baby boomers and seniors take memory-enhancing drugs.

 With epidemics of dementia and Alzheimer’s looming, these older folks are highly motivated to do whatever they can to stay mentally sharp and retain their memories.

 With brain-enhancing drugs being used by so many intelligent, educated people, you might be surprised to learn that there’s plenty of doubt as to whether these drugs work as intended.